 As technological advances reshape business in nearly every industry, many companies are still basing important decisions on questionnaires, focus groups, card swipes, and GPS tracking.
-But there are new, more accurate sources of Recent information. breakthroughs in neuroscience are helping us understand more about what holds people's attention and what motivates them.
+But there are new, more accurate sources of information.
+Recent breakthroughs neuroscience are helping us understand more about what holds people's attention and what motivates them.
 The real and potential business applications are astounding.
-Grounded in the latest research, this course will show you how the brain works and how to apply neuroscience principles in your organization to shape and improve management, team-building, and innovation.
+Grounded in the latest research, this course will show you how the brain works and how to apply neuroscience principles in your organization to shape and improve management, team-building, innovation.